brandtleeds/jeopardy/README.md

 In this repository are my most recent Portfolio-level Projects, hence "pProjects."
 The projects will be listed in chronological order with the newest versions of projects at the top and the project's name and commit date in italics.

+<b>October 2019</b>

+<i>A Game of Jeopardy!
+0.6 - 10/23/19</i>

+  I have added a spell check, the Jaro-Winkler distance string metric, which measures an "edit distance" between two strings.
+The distance comes out as a percentage, 0% meaning two strings are far apart, 100% meaning they are the exact same.
+I have set the level of "Correctness" to 70%, meaning if someone gets an answer correct but misspells a letter or three, the game counts the user's answer as correct.

+  To do:

+  • Remove article adjectives from the spell check and a user's answer for a more accurate comparison.
+Many answers from jService contain article adjectives and many do not when they seem like they should be there.
+This can also happen from the user's end, adding article adjectives when the game doesn't have them, resulting in a Jaro-Winkler distance under 70%, even if the user got an answer correct.
+      - As a side note, some of the answers from jService have "italic tags" around book and movie titles, which also need to be removed.

+  • Limit user who's final score is in the negative to a consolation prize of $100

 <b>October 2018</b>

 <i>A Game of Jeopardy!
 0.5 - 10/31/18</i>